learnopensourc/osx/README.md

 The following software is optional:

 - [Hardware IO Tools for Xcode](https://developer.apple.com/downloads) - Includes the Network Link Conditioner, etc.
 - [VMWare Fusion](http://www.vmware.com/products/fusion) (requires a registered account, download only)
 - [Logitech Harmony Remote](https://support.logitech.com/en_us/product/harmony-890-advanced-universal-remote)

 ## Newsyslog

-Native to OS X, [newsyslog](https://www.freebsd.org/cgi/man.cgi?newsyslog.conf(5)) can be used to configure system-wide log rotation across multiple projects.
+Native to macOS, [newsyslog](https://www.freebsd.org/cgi/man.cgi?newsyslog.conf(5)) can be used to configure system-wide log rotation across multiple projects.
 It's a good recommendation to set this up so that disk space is carefully maintained.
 Here's how to configure it for your system, start by creating a configuration for your projects in the `/etc/newsyslog.d` directory.
 In my case, I use the following configurations:

 - `/etc/newsyslog.d/alchemists.conf`